Loop structure on equivariant $K$-theory of semi-infinite flag manifolds: Introduction

-\begin{fconj} Let $X$ be a smooth convex variety $($see $\cite{KM94})$ with an action of an algebraic group $H$ so that either $X$ itself is projective or $\Gm \subset H$ contracts $X$ to a projective subvariety.
+\begin{fques} Let $X$ be a smooth projective Fano variety with an action of an algebraic group $H$.
 Let $\mathcal L X$ be the formal loop space of $X$ $($see $\cite{AK06})$.
-Then, we have an inclusion that intertwines the quantum product and tensor product of line bundles:
+Then, we have an inclusion that intertwines the quantum product and tensor product of primitive anti-nef line bundles: